Minimax estimation of Functional Principal Components from noisy discretized functional data: Minimax rates of the eigenfunction estimator

 Observe that if we take $\gamma=8(\beta\log n)^{1/2}$, then for $n$ large enough, the upper bound holds with probability larger than $1-2n^{-\beta}$.
 In this case, the order of the variance term is the same as for Theorem~\ref{theo:GeneralEsp} up to the $\log n$-factor.

 Theorem~\ref{theo:Generalproba} is based on Assumption~\ref{Ass:q}, namely a control of the sub-Gaussian norm of $v^T{\bf Z}$ for all vectors $v$.
-Such controls are standard to obtain concentration inequalities which are at the core of the proof of Theorem~\ref{theo:Generalproba}; see for instance \cite{Vershynin2012}, \cite{KL2017} or Section~2.3 of \cite{BLM-book}.
+Such controls are standard to obtain concentration inequalities which are at the core of the proof of Theorem~\ref{theo:Generalproba}; see for instance \cite{Vershynin2018}, \cite{KL2017} or Section~2.3 of \cite{BLM-book}.
 This assumption enables us to apply large deviation bounds for martingale differences established by \cite{JN} to specific covariance matrices.
 See Proposition~\ref{concentration} in the Appendix for more details.
-Observe that Assumption~\ref{Ass:q} is satisfied if ${\bf Z}$ is Gaussian.
+Observe that Assumption~\ref{Ass:q} is satisfied if ${\bf Z}$ is Gaussian and in this case $C_2$ is an absolute constant (see Example 2.5.8 of \cite{Vershynin2018}).
+In a more general setting, we have the following lemma proved in Appendix~\ref{Appendix:A2}.